 Shawn Nelson Schmitt, Ph.D., (Civilian) is a neuropsychology postdoctoral fellow in the Ettenhofer Laboratory for Neurocognitive Research at USUHS.
 He received his Ph.D. in Clinical Psychology from Gallaudet University with a focus on neuropsychology.
 Shawn trained as an extern at Saint Elizabeth's Hospital and at the National Cancer Institute at NIH before completing his clinical internship in the Neuropsychology Track at the Alpert Medical School of Brown University.
 At Brown, he completed rotations at the Providence VA Medical Center and Rhode Island Hospital, where he evaluated veterans and civilians for questions of dementia, psychiatric conditions, and chronic medical illnesses.
 Shawn's clinical interests involve cultural and linguistic factors in the selection, administration, and interpretation of neuropsychological tests with diverse and underserved populations.
 His current research interests include developing a practical and flexible approach to the rehabilitation of driving and other higher-level skills in people who have experienced traumatic brain injury.
 Shawn can be contacted at firstname.lastname@example.org.

-Jessica Kegel, M.A., (Civilian) is a Research Associate for Dr. Ettenhofer's laboratory.
+Jessica Kegel, M.A., (Civilian) is a Program Manager for the Ettenhofer Laboratory for Neurocognitive Research.
 Following the completion of her B.A. in Psychology from University of Maryland, Baltimore County in 2008, Jessica began working in psychopharmacological research.
 Jessica coordinated phase 3 clinical trials with participants suffering from various psychological disorders (primarily Schizophrenia and Major Depressive Disorder).
 After two years, Jessica transitioned into a position at the Veterans Affairs Maryland Exercise and Robotics Center of Excellence (MERCE) where she assisted with studies assessing the effect of exercise on cognition in stroke survivors.
 During this time, Jessica began working on an M.A. in Experimental Psychology at Towson University.
 She conducted her thesis research at the Baltimore VA Medical Health Center examining the relationship between executive function and coping in stroke survivors.
 After completing her graduate degree in 2013, Jessica moved to her current position at the Ettenhofer Laboratory for Neurocognitive Research.
 Her primary responsibilities include coordinating current and upcoming research efforts and other administrative responsibilities within the laboratory.
 Jessica can be contacted at email@example.com.